Applicants should normally hold a minimum of a bachelors degree (a high UK 2:2 or overseas equivalent) in single honours economics.

 Months of entry

-The first area examines the relationship between international trade and international finance and business.
+The first area develops expertise in the fields of international trade and international finance, with particular emphasis on their role in economic development.
 The second area centres on financial frictions faced by developing and emerging economies.

-You will also cover stabilisation, adjustment and economic liberalisation, and study the principal sources of external finance for developing countries.
+You will also cover stabilisation policy, adjustment and economic liberalisation, and study the principal sources of external finance for developing countries.